Become a TeenTix Partner

 I would like TeenTix's help in promoting a single event.
 Do you do that?

-We generally do not promote one-off events at venues that are not at TeenTix partner organizations, with one exception: if your organization is not a TeenTix partner, but you are presenting at a venue that is one, we can most likely promote your event, provided it meets some basic criteria.
+We generally do not promote one-off events at venues that are not at TeenTix partner organizations.
+Exception: if your organization is not a TeenTix Arts or Community Partner, but you are presenting at a venue or with an Partner that is one, we can most likely promote your event, provided it meets some basic criteria.
 Please contact us for more information.

 If we want to offer TeenTix tickets, can't we just add a $5 ticket price to our ticketing site and call it "TeenTix"?

-No. We think it's great that you want to welcome teens to your event, and, of course, your organization is at its leisure to offer whatever ticket prices you like, but please DO NOT call your youth ticket "TeenTix" unless you have signed a formal agreement with us to become a TeenTix Partner Organization.
+No!
+We think it's great that you want to welcome teens to your event, and, of course, your organization should offer whatever ticket prices you like, but you CAN NOT label your youth ticket "TeenTix" unless you have signed a formal agreement with us to become a TeenTix Arts or Community Partner organization.
 TeenTix is a trademarked brand that may not be used without permission.

 I would like TeenTix's help promoting a non-professional arts event (such as a student musical at a high school).
 Do you do that?